mirko-pagliai/cakephp-thumber/README.md

     $ composer require --prefer-dist mirko-pagliai/cakephp-thumber

-**NOTE**: the package may require one of the latest versions version of CakePHP.
+**NOTE: the latest version available requires at least CakePHP 3.7**.

 Instead, the [cakephp3.2](//github.com/mirko-pagliai/cakephp-thumber/tree/cakephp3.2)
-branch is compatible with CakePHP versions from 3.2 onwards.
+branch is compatible with all previous versions of CakePHP from version 3.2.
+This branch coincides with the 1.4.1 version of *cakephp-thumber* and in any case it will no longer receive new features but only bugfixes.

 In this case, you can install the package as well:

     $ composer require --prefer-dist mirko-pagliai/cakephp-thumber:dev-cakephp3.2